 We flew over hundreds of kilometres of sandy coastline, seemingly untouched by civilisation, where the Namib sand dunes meet the Atlantic Ocean.

 Near the sea, the young dunes are softer and faster-moving than further inland, where they’re older and more stable.
 They’re also this golden colour, paler than the apricot tones you see near Sossusvlei.
-Flying over them, they looked like folds of silk.
+Flying over them, they looked like silk.
 They were so calming to look at as they passed.

 At times the dunes form a towering cliff at the edge of the water – a stand-off between two natural superpowers: the desert and the ocean.
 Having climbed dunes like these at Sandwich Harbour the day before, it was really cool to see them from the air.